Thinking outside the pitch: We enabled Airtel’s B2B sales teams to listen and sell with stories

 Airtel Business was one company whose interest was immediately piqued.
 They felt Tellable could help their Key Account Managers (KAMs) move the needle further.

-But every vertical comes with its own unique hurdles to jump.
+But every vertical comes with its own unique challenges.
+This is where the sales leadership at Airtel Business wanted to explore storytelling.

 Addressing specific B2B sales challenges through storytelling